Manchester City F.C. Under-21s and Academy

 Manchester City is represented at Reserve level for football by the Elite Development Squad, also referred to as just the Elite Squad, or EDS, a predominantly Under-23 side that replaced the previous (more senior) Reserve team in a move to focus on youth development post-academy.
 The club is represented at the Under-18 level by the Manchester City Academy team.

-City currently hold a treble of 2021–22 Premier League titles at Senior, U-23 and U-18 level.
-All three titles were successfully retained for the second consecutive season.
+Manchester City most recently won the 2023–24 FA Youth Cup, and finished as runners-up in the 2024–25 FA Youth Cup.
+Their Elite Development Squad are the current Premier League 2 champions.